rafalp/Misago/docs/PythonHooks/create-user-hook.md

 )
 ```

-A filter for the function used to create new user account in the database.
+A filter for the function used to create and setup new user account.

 Returns `User` dataclass with newly created user data.